atsign-foundation/docs.atsign.com/content/docs/sdk/flutter/key_basics.md

 7. sharedWith and sharedBy/owner should be same for a self key (Private, Hidden (\_), Just self)
 8. Reserved keys in protocol, private keys and hidden keys cannot be notified
    Ex: notify:\_secret@jagan:sitaram
-   9.Protocol prevents creation of a key with a owner/sharedBy using an atSign that’s not owned by the current user.
+9. Protocol prevents creation of a key with a owner/sharedBy using an atSign that’s not owned by the current user.
-9. Key cannot be a reserved key.
+10. Key cannot be a reserved key.

     List of reserved keys:

     - privatekey:at_pkam_privatekey
     - privatekey:at_pkam_publickey
     - public:publickey
     - privatekey:privatekey
     - shared_key
     - privatekey:self_encryption_key
     - signing_privatekey
     - public:signing_publickey
     - privatekey:at_secret
     - privatekey:at_secret_deleted

 **atPlatform CRUD operations**